Each guest received a personal link in their save-the-date.

 October in Provence can be warm during the day and cool in the evenings — a light layer is always a good idea.

 We have arranged a selection of hotels nearby at different price points.
-Use promo code DAYENU when booking for an exclusive discount.
+You can mention the promo code Lea&Esteban when booking for a possible discount.

 Need help choosing?
 This is just a selection of hotels we looked at and negotiated — there are many more options in the area.
 Feel free to reach out if you're undecided or need advice!